Ire fortiter quo nemo ante iit.

 Out of service: 6 November 1928

-Fate: Sold to Hughes Bolckow of Blyth.
+Fate: Broken up by Hughes Bolckow of Blyth.

 Items of historic interest involving this ship: -